ishwantsingh/Vizda-Data-Visualization/Design Document.md

 3. Write code to store the output in a meaningful manner to be later retrieved for visualization.
 4. Implemnt appropriate visualization/graphs for the computed equations.
 5. Create GUI for the program
-6. Write code to generate documentation using Spinx
+6. Write code to generate documentation using Sphinx

 ### 1.3.
 Desired Code Functionality